Michelle Cyr

 Michelle manages all of the Garden’s youth programs, including school and teacher services, family classes and events, onsite youth activities, camp programs, and youth development.

 Michelle Cyr is the youth and family programs manager for Santa Barbara Botanic Garden.
-Cyr is responsible for managing all of the Garden’s youth programs, including school and teacher services, family classes and events, onsite youth activities, camp programs, and youth development.
-Born and raised in Santa Barbara, Cyr grew up wandering the Garden and romping around our many creeks and wooded areas.
+This includes school and teacher services, family classes and events, onsite youth activities, camp programs, and youth development.
+Born and raised in Santa Barbara, Michelle grew up wandering the Garden and romping around our many creeks and wooded areas.
 Some of her earliest memories are of dissecting flowers and investigating the plants and animals in her neighborhood.
 She believes that the first step to creating the next generation of environmental conservationists begins by developing a deep love and appreciation for nature through unstructured play, and she strives to make child-driven explorations and learning a key component of her programs.

 Insights